 Going ever so slightly overboard, around the same time that I bought the lovely Atlantic 423 I also acquired a somewhat less than pristine ABU Atlantic 443S Zoom.
 This rod was on offer at a very low price so I bought it to see how it compares to the Atlantic that I know so well.
 It will certainly handle differently as it is ringed for a multiplier reel and is equipped with one of those speedlock handles.
 I was confused when I saw this rod advertised as it was claimed to be 13 feet long and a beachcaster!
 I was sure these old 443’s were 9 feet long and cast 1-2 ounces and while they are grand for spinning in the sea you could not class them as beachcasters.
 Sure enough, when it landed in my sweaty paws it did indeed turn out to be a nine-footer.

 As I said, the 443 has some damage and the handle needs attention before it can be used in anger.
 Cosmetically, the deep mustardy-yellow of the blank is not attractive to my eye but that is just my taste.
 What is more important is the strength of the blank and this is another powerful rod.
-Once I have repaired it I plan to use it with my Ambassadeur 5500C for salmon spinning or possibly pair it with a bigger 6500C3 or even a 7000C for fishing off the rocks for Pollock.
+Once I have repaired it I plan to use it with either my Ambassadeur 5500C or the 6000C for salmon spinning or possibly pair it with a bigger 6500C3 or even a 7000C for fishing off the rocks for Pollock.